AppImageCommunity/awesome-appimage/README.md

 - [linuxdeployqt](https://github.com/probonopd/linuxdeployqt) - Deploys dependencies into AppDirs and creates AppImages; for Qt and other compiled applications
 - [linuxdeploy](https://github.com/linuxdeploy/linuxdeploy) - AppDir creation and maintenance tool using plugins

+### Deployment tools for Python applications

+- [python-appimage](https://github.com/niess/python-appimage) - Ready to use AppImage distributions of Python (can be modified to include your application)
+- [linuxdeploy-plugin-python](https://github.com/niess/linuxdeploy-plugin-python) - Bundle Python into an AppDir using a source distribution and linuxdeploy
+- [linuxdeploy-plugin-conda](https://github.com/linuxdeploy/linuxdeploy-plugin-conda) - Bundle Python into an AppDir using a source distribution, Conda, and linuxdeploy

 ### Tools to convert from other package formats